-Alternate hardware architectures such as ARM (other than devices sold by Netgate), PowerPC, MIPS, SPARC, etc. are not supported at this time.
+Alternate hardware architectures such as Raspberry Pi, other Non-Netgate ARM devices, PowerPC, MIPS, SPARC, etc. are not supported.

-The best way to ensure that hardware is compatible with pfSense software is to buy hardware from the Netgate Store that has been tested and known to work well with pfSense.
-The hardware in the store is tested with each release of pfSense software and is tuned for performance.
+The best way to ensure that hardware is compatible with pfSense software is to buy hardware from the Netgate Store that has been tested and known to work well with pfSense software.
+The hardware in the store is tested with each release of pfSense software and is tuned for optimal performance.

-For home-built solutions, the FreeBSD Hardware Notes is the best resource for determining hardware compatibility. pfSense version 2.4.5-RELEASE-p1 is based on 11.3-STABLE@r357046, so compatible hardware is found in the hardware notes on the FreeBSD website.
+For home-built solutions, the FreeBSD Hardware Notes for the FreeBSD version used in a given build of pfSense software is the best resource for determining hardware compatibility. pfSense software version 2.4.5-RELEASE-p1 is based on 11.3-STABLE@r357046.
 Another good resource is the Hardware section of the FreeBSD FAQ.

-A wide variety of wired Ethernet cards (NICs) are supported by FreeBSD, and are thus compatible with pfSense firewalls.
-However, not all network adapters are created equal.
+A wide variety of wired Ethernet Network Interface Cards (NICs) are supported by FreeBSD, and are thus compatible with pfSense software.
+However, not all NICs are created equal.
 The hardware can vary greatly in quality from one manufacturer to another.

-We recommend Intel PRO/1000 1Gb and PRO/10GbE 10Gb NICs because they have solid driver support in FreeBSD and they perform very well.
+We recommend Intel NICs because they have solid driver support in FreeBSD and they perform well.
 Most hardware sold in the Netgate Store contains Intel NICs.

-Of the various other PCIe/PCI cards supported by FreeBSD, some work fine.
-Others may have problems such as VLANs not working properly, not being able to set speed or duplex, or poor performance.
-In some cases, FreeBSD may support a particular NIC but, with specific implementations of the chipset, driver support or may be poor.
-When in doubt, search the pfSense Forum for experiences of others using the same or similar hardware.
+Of the various other PCIe/PCI cards supported by FreeBSD, some work fine, others may suffer from instability or poor performance.
+In some cases, FreeBSD may support a particular NIC but specific implementations of the chipset may be lower in quality or have have poor driver support.
+When in doubt, search the Netgate Forum for experiences of others using the same or similar hardware.

 When a firewall requires the use of VLANs, select adapters that support VLAN processing in hardware.
 This is discussed in Virtual LANs (VLANs).